Hand Selection: The Most Important Decision

 - Don't pass Jokers — Ever.
 Jokers are universally valuable and work in any hand.

-- Consider the blind pass — In the blind pass round, you can strategically dump tiles you're afraid to pass openly because they might help opponents.
+- Consider the blind pass — In the blind pass round, you can strategically dump tiles you're afraid to pass openly.

 Defensive Play: Reading the Table